SEED-platform/seed/docs/source/kubernetes_deployment.rst

 Cluster
 ^^^^^^^

-In order to deploy the SEED platform on a kubernetes you will need "cluster" which will be configured by your cloud service of choice.
+In order to deploy the SEED platform on a Kubernetes you will need "cluster" which will be configured by your cloud service of choice.
 Each installation will be slightly different depending on the service.
 Bellow are links to quick-start guides for provisioning a cluster and connecting.

 * Amazon Web Services (`AWS`_)